-- 1. Expected credit losses under IFRS 9 'Financial instruments' COVID-19 can affect the ability of the Company to receive payments as and when due which is an indication of a significant increase in credit risk.
-For this, the Company reviewed its impairment assessment of trade receivables. - Impairment of tangible and intangible assets under IAS 36 'Impairment of non-financial assets' As a result of the impact of COVID-19, the Company performed an impairment assessment of assets (in addition to the requirement to perform an impairment test at least annually of goodwill and intangible assets with an indefinite useful life).
+- Expected credit losses under IFRS 9 'Financial instruments' COVID-19 can affect the ability of the Company to receive payments as and when due which is an indication of a significant increase in credit risk.
+For this, the Company reviewed its impairment assessment of trade receivables balances. - 2.
+Impairment of tangible and intangible assets under IAS 36 'Impairment of non-financial assets' As a result of the impact of COVID-19, the Company performed an impairment assessment of assets (in addition to the requirement to perform an impairment test at least annually of goodwill and intangible assets with an indefinite useful life). - 3.
+The net realisable value of Inventory under IAS 2 Inventories Since the company's tank farm was shut down as a result of the pandemic, the company has reviewed the cost of inventories to ensure that product loss arising from evaporation due to changes in temperature is recognized in the profit or loss account in the period in which they occured in accordance with IAS 2 - Inventories. - 4.
+Deferred tax assets in accordance with IAS 12 Income taxes Tax considerations, e.g. The impact of reduced flow of goods and services on transfer pricing agreements; recoverability of deferred tax assets, emergency economic stimulus by tax authorities in the form of special rebate has been accessed by the company.